 The show almost made me weep.
 The band’s first performance in over a year, the band members so deprived of applause, it was like seeing a starving person eat and try to remain polite.
 They played some of the old songs they normally pretend not to remember, and some of their parents were there.
 I drank one beer and then another.
 Others drank even more than me.
 There were shy and elegant people who I vaguely remembered meeting years ago and was reintroduced to, made polite conversation with.
 C0ntractors, scientists, muralists.
 The lights were turned down and someone said the light fixtures were from 60 years ago.

 And that, my friends, is the end of my notes.
 The club has since officially opened.
 I haven’t been back, but I hope to return, maybe as a once-a-month DJ, if they’ll have me.
 An indie disco, or tour of other genres of Americana, soul, and folk music.
 I just have to work up the courage.
 If you’re reading this, and it hasn’t happened yet, please remind me.
+I probably will have forgotten and will maybe have a new venue in mind.
+Who knows.
 At the very least I’ll buy you a drink.
 And some deviled eggs, too, beneath the lights and local memorabilia.
-I am old enough that I can imagine one day becoming a fixture, too.
+I am old enough that I can imagine one day becoming a fixture, something that has long since sat in storage, freshly polished.